NIST AI RMF

 Linking risks

-The NIST AI RMF is fundamentally about managing AI risks.
+The NIST AI RMF is all about managing AI risks.
 You can link use case risks to subcategories to create traceability between your risk assessment and your control implementation.
-When you link a risk to a subcategory, it demonstrates how your NIST AI RMF activities address specific identified risks.
+Linking a risk to a subcategory shows how your NIST AI RMF activities address that specific risk.

 Frequently asked questions